w3c/wai-media-intro/source/accessible-media/playing.html.erb.md

 ![Captions playing in the embedded Chrome video player.](am-chrome-captions.png)

+While browser-native players do not provide support for integrated transcriptions, some third-party embedded players (for example, YouTube and Able Player) will surface a button which, when selected, reveals a transcript if one is available.

 ### Mobile-browser video players

 Mobile browsers support captions via the `track` element, just like